Bilaterally Slimmable Transformer for Elastic and Efficient Visual Question Answering: Bilaterally Slimmable Transformer (BST)

-In this section, we introduce the training algorithm for DST in detail, which consists of a \emph{submodel architecture selection} stage and a \emph{self-distillation training} stage.
+The training procedures of BST consists of a \emph{submodel architecture selection} stage and a \emph{knowledge distillation training} stage.

-\textbf{Submodel Architecture Selection:} By combining each width in $\mathcal{D}$ with each depth in $\mathcal{L}$, we obtain a set of submodel architectures $\mathcal{A}$ of different widths and depths as follows:
+\textbf{Submodel Architecture Selection.} By combining each width in $\mathcal{D}$ with each depth in $\mathcal{L}$, we obtain a set of submodel architectures $\mathcal{A}$ of different widths and depths as follows:

 where $|\mathcal{A}| = |\mathcal{D}|$*$|\mathcal{L}|$.
-Each architecture $a(d, l)\in \mathcal{A}$ corresponds to a combination of a specific width $d\in\mathcal{D}$ from and depth $l\in\mathcal{L}$.
+Each architecture $a(d, l)\in \mathcal{A}$ corresponds to a combination of a specific width $d\in\mathcal{D}$ and depth $l\in\mathcal{L}$.
 In contrast to previous works that maintain all possible submodel architectures \cite{wang2020hat}\cite{hou2020dynabert}, we hypothesize that not every submodel architecture is effective.
-By effectiveness of a submodel architecture, we mean its computational cost (\emph{e.g.}, in terms of FLOPs or model size) matches its delivered performance after model training.
-Devising a heuristic strategy to get rid of such ineffective architectures before DST training can reduce the training costs while improving the performance of the remaining submodels.
+By the effectiveness of a submodel architecture, we mean the extent to which its computational cost (\emph{e.g.}, in terms of FLOPs or model size) matches its delivered performance after model training.
+Therefore, devising a heuristic strategy to eliminate such ineffective architectures before BST training can reduce the training costs while improving the performance of the remaining submodels.

-According to previous studies on designing efficient Transformers \cite{khetan2020schubert}\cite{hou2020dynabert}, \emph{deep-and-narrow} architectures usually deliver better performance than \emph{shallow-and-wide} ones under constrained computational costs.
-This principle can be explained from two aspects: 1) Transformer requires a relatively deep model to guarantee good performance; and 2) the computational cost of a Transformer model is proportional to $O(LD^2)$, suggesting increasing depth is more economical than width.
+According to previous studies on designing efficient Transformers \cite{khetan2020schubert}\cite{hou2020dynabert}, \emph{deep and narrow} architectures usually deliver better performance than \emph{shallow and wide} architectures under constrained computational costs.
+This principle can be explained in two ways: 1) The Transformer requires a relatively deep model to guarantee good performance; and 2) the computational cost of a Transformer model is proportional to $O(LD^2)$, suggesting that increasing depth is more economical than increasing width.